LiquidFox02/NeuralNet_Basics/README.md

 # NeuralNet_Basics
 Jupyter Notebooks to demonstrate how neural networks work.
-This is a set of jupyter notebooks that gives a better idea about how neural networks work.
+Inspired from the book Neural Nets form Scratch